Pier-Two/Lantern.Discv5/USAGE.md

 ```

 ## Advanced Usage
-For a more detailed description for each of these options, visit the [Options](OPTIONS.md) documentation.
+For a more detailed description for each of these options, please visit the [Options](OPTIONS.md) documentation.
 #### ConnectionOptions Configuration

 `ConnectionOptions` allows you to adjust certain settings related with the connection manager.
 Example: